Overview

 General requirements

-- A minimum UK 2:1 honours degree, or its international equivalent, in law.
+- A minimum UK 2:1 honours degree from a UK university, or its international equivalent, in law.

 - Relevant work experience is not required but may increase your chances of acceptance.